dania-hh/Hotel-Finder/README.md

 	2.hotels10k.csv
 	3.hotels100k.csv

-To run the program on Mac OS:
+To run the program:

 1. Open terminal
-2. Change the directory to where the file is stored in
+2. Change the directory to where the files are stored
 3. Afterwards type: make
 4. Finally: ./hotelFinder -f <one of the files above>